Signalling control

 Class 66 at Bardon Hill signal box in Leicestershire, England.
 It is a Midland Railway signal box dating from 1899, although the original mechanical lever frame has been replaced by electrical switches.
 Seen here in 2009.

 On a rail transport system, signalling control is the process by which control is exercised over train movements by way of railway signals and block systems to ensure that trains operate safely, over the correct route and to the proper timetable.
 Signalling control was originally exercised via a decentralised network of control points that were known by a variety of names including signal box (International and British) and interlocking tower (North America).
 London Underground call them signalling cabins, and the Great Central Railway referred to them as signal cabins.
-Currently these decentralised systems are being consolidated into wide scale signalling centres or dispatch offices.
+Currently these decentralised systems are being consolidated into wide-scale signalling centres or dispatch offices.
 Whatever the form, signalling control provides an interface between the human signal operator and the lineside signalling equipment.
-The technical apparatus used to control switches (points), signals and block systems is called interlocking.
+The technical apparatus used to control switches (points), signals and block systems is called an interlocking.